Clemapfel/crisp/docs/spatial_filters/spatial_domain_filtering.md

  2 -0 -2
  1 -0 -1
 ```
-``crisp`` happened to find a different seperation, yet validating it by computing ``left * right`` (A*B) confirms that it is also valid. *Seperations are not unique* because a) we're numerically approximating them.
-For this reason it is often preferrable to find an analytical seperation on that uses simpler values on paper if possible, if not then we can use ``crisp::seperate`` to automate the process.
+``crisp`` found a different seperation, yet validating it by computing ``left * right`` (A*B) confirms that it is also valid. *Seperations are not unique* because we're numerically approximating only one of the possibly many solutions.

-For beginners in the field of image processing or linear algebra or for kernels that are very big or numerically assembled it is often unclear wether they are seperable or not. ``crisp::seperate`` will immediately exit once it determined that a kernel is not seperable so it can also be used to simply determine if it can be done with not performance overhead.
+For this reason it is often preferrable to find an analytical "clean" seperation on paper that uses simpler values.
+However if the kernel is very big or automatically generated `crisp` offers this automated process instead.
+Just remember that not all kernels are separable so it's important to listen to the boolean flag returned by `seperate`.

 ## 2.4 Combining two Kernels

 Convolution is associative, that is for Kernels K1, K2 and Image I where ``°`` is the convolution operator:
 ``K1 ° (K2 ° I) = (K1 ° K2) ° I``<br>

-or in plainer english: the convoluting I with kernel K1 and then convolution I with kernel K2 is the same as first convoluting the two kernels K1, K2 and then convoluting the resulting kernel with the image.
+or in plain english: convoluting kernel K1 with Image I and then convoluting kernel K2 with that result is the same as first convoluting kernel K1 with kernel K2 and then convoluting the resulting kernel with the image.
-This is important as our kernels are usually 3x3 of size while the image is much larger so we want to combine our kernels as much as possible.
-We can do so with ``crisp::convolute(Kernel, Kernel)``
+This means we can save an entire step, our image is enourmous but our kernels are usually just a few elements so convoluting the two kernels instead of each kernel with the entire image offers a huge boost in performance.
+We can combine kernels using convolution like so:

 ```cpp
 kernel << -1, -1, -1,